MultiCrafter: High-Fidelity Multi-Subject Generation via Disentangled Attention and Identity-Aware Preference Alignment: Methods

-Given $N$ reference images of different subjects, we aim to enable the model to generate images of these subjects according to a text prompt.
-Existing ICL-based methods encodes the $N$ subject images through an encoder ${\cal E}$ to obtain latent space feature of these subjects, $\mathcal{Z} = \{\mathbf{z}_{i}^{ref}\}_{i=1}^{N}$, where each $\mathbf{z}_{i}^{ref} \in \mathbb{R}^{c \times w \times h}$, $(w, h)$ is spatial size, $c$ is the number of channels.
-However, we find that when multiple subjects are input, especially when the attributes of the subjects themselves are similar, it is easy to cause confusion between the attributes of different subjects, resulting in a decrease in subject fidelity.
-To investigate the underlying reasons, we leveraged a representative method~\citep{wu2025less} to visualize the attention maps between each reference feature $\mathbf{z}_{i}^{ref}$ and the feature of the generated image $\hat{z}$.
-Since the base model Flux comprises both double block and single block structures, we visualized the attention maps for each block type separately.
+Given $N$ reference images of different subjects, we aim to generate images of these subjects according to a text prompt.
+Existing ICL-based methods encode these subjects into latent features, $\mathcal{Z} = \{\mathbf{z}_{i}^{ref}\}_{i=1}^{N}$, and leverage DiT-based attention mechanisms for customized generation.
+During training, these methods attempt to achieve high subject fidelity and conform to human preferences simultaneously, using a single reconstruction loss during the training phase.
+This forces the model to find a sub-optimal compromise between these two objectives, which especially reduces subject fidelity when subjects have similar attributes.
+Furthermore, this simple supervision method fails to adequately account for multi-dimensional human preferences.
+Therefore, we decouple the training process into pre-training and post-training stages, allowing the model to focus separately on subject fidelity and alignment with human preferences.

+To explore how to improve subject fidelity during pre-training, we visualized the attention maps of a representative method~\cite{wu2025less}, focusing on the double and single block structures.
 As shown on the left of~\Cref{fig:intro}, we identify two key phenomena.
 First, the double blocks of Flux are far more pivotal in determining the spatial layout of the reference subject than the single block.
 Second, methods trained solely on a reconstruction loss lead to an undesired entanglement between subject-specific attention fields, causing attribute leakage and severely compromising subject fidelity.
 We can therefore infer a critical condition for high fidelity: the peak response within the double block's attention scores, corresponding to a specific subject, must consistently align with that subject's spatial region in the generated output.
 We leverage this in our method.
-Furthermore, this simple supervision method fails to account for human preferences adequately.
-Therefore, we introduce reinforcement learning as a post-training to align human preferences.

-\subsection{Identity-Disentangled Attention Regularization}
+\subsection{\fontsize{10.8}{13}\bfseries\selectfont Identity-Disentangled Attention Regularization}